 About Charlotte

-Charlotte's most recent book is Gold Diggers, Striking It Rich in the Klondike.
+In 2016, to contribute to Canada’s Sesquicentennial year, Charlotte published The Promise of Canada: People and Ideas That Have Shaped Our Country, which became a major bestseller and won the Ottawa Book Award.
+Her previous book, The Massey Murder: A Maid, Her Master and The Trial that Shocked a Country, won the Toronto Book Award and the Toronto Heritage Book Award, and was long-listed for the B.C.
+Non-fiction Award, and shortlisted for the Charles Taylor Award, the Ottawa Award for Non-Fiction and the Evergreen Award.
+An adaptation of her 2010 bestseller Gold Diggers, Striking It Rich in the Klondike was broadcast as a television miniseries in early 2014 on the US Discovery Channel, under the title “Klondike.”
 In 2008, Charlotte published Nellie McClung, a short biography of Canada’s leading women’s rights activist in the Penguin Series, Extraordinary Canadians.
 Her 2006 bestseller, Reluctant Genius: The Passionate Life and Inventive Mind of Alexander Graham Bell, won the Donald Creighton Award for Ontario History and the City of Ottawa Book Award.
 It was also nominated for the Nereus Writers’ Trust Non-Fiction Prize, the National Business Book Award and the Trillium Award.
-Her previous five books, which include Sisters in the Wilderness, The Lives of Susanna Moodie and Catharine Parr Traill, Flint & Feather, The Life and Times of E. Pauline Johnson and A Museum Called Canada, were all award-winning bestsellers.

 Charlotte has been awarded five honorary doctorates, from Mount St. Vincent University, Nova Scotia, the University of Ottawa, Queen’s University, York University and Carleton University.
+Charlotte is a member of the Order of Canada, a Library and Archives Canada Scholar, and a Fellow of the Royal Society of Canada.

 Journalism Awards and Prizes